project-allocator/project-allocator/README.md

    4. Click **Generate token**
 6. Note down the generated token starting with `ghp_`

-Finally, you are ready to setup your GitHub workflow!
-Simply run the `setup_prod.sh` script (again) as follows:
+Finally, you are ready to setup your production workflow!
+Simply run the `setup_prod.sh` script as follows:

 ```bash
 ./scripts/setup_prod.sh